ImportedPantsu/546-Project/Proposal.md

 Elton Aloysius, Cheng Cheng, Dan Pelis, lin Yang

 ## Summary:
 The site will be a place for users to learn about and play the game Sudoku.
-The hope is that it will be enjoyed by a variety of skill levels by offering a tutuorial and mutiple difficulties.
+The hope is that it will be enjoyed by users at a variety of skill levels by offering a tutuorial and mutiple difficulties.

 ## Core Features:
 *	Save / Load game level, score// this can be three features which gets three parts of score